 When your chances of building an impressive physique are lower than my 2014-2015 Philadelphia 76ers chances of making the playoffs, then you are in big trouble.

-When you show up to train with garbage or nothing in your system, then your output will be less than stellar.
+When you show up to train with garbage in your system, then your output will be less than stellar.
 When you show up with no fuel in your system, your performance will decline like an inactive, fat male with declining testosterone.
-Not a good place to be.
+This is not a good place to be.

 Let’s visit the habits of two trainees.